kiwidamien/StackedTurtles/content/cloud_workflow/workflow_tmux.md

       or http://127.0.0.1:8888/?token=1627c05cd6feff33811e680f076719bc06bb74b40ac544bd
 ```

-Any `tmux` commands start with <kbd>Ctrl</kbd>+<kbd>B</kbd> (you can think of this as putting you in "control mode", as in VIM).
-To detatch a sessoin, first use  <kbd>Ctrl</kbd>+<kbd>B</kbd> to go into control mode, and then hit <kbd>d</kbd> to detatch the session.
+Any `tmux` commands start with <kbd>Ctrl</kbd>+<kbd>b</kbd> (you can think of this as putting you in "control mode", as in VIM).
+To detatch a sessoin, first use  <kbd>Ctrl</kbd>+<kbd>b</kbd> to go into control mode, then hit <kbd>d</kbd> to detatch the session.
 This will take you back to the login session you started with.
-If your login session closes (e.g. you exit, switch off your wifi, or shutdown your computer), this session will close, but your _detatched_ session won't.
+If your login session closes (e.g. you exit, switch off your wifi, or shutdown your computer), your _detatched_ session remains open.

-There are a few other tmux commands we will show at the bottom, but we don't actually need them to finish this task.
+In the appendix, we will show some other `tmux` commands you can use to jump between sessions, but we don't need them for running Jupyter notebooks.

 If you forgot the token, you can always run
 ```bash
 ubuntu@ip-xxx-xxx-xxx-xxx$ jupyter notebook list
 ```
-to get a list of all running servers.
-You can do this from any session.
+from any session to get a list of all running servers.

 ### The safe way of starting Jupyter servers

 This list is almost the same as before:

 1. SSH to the remote machine: `ssh -i ~/.ssh/aws_key.pem ubuntu@11.22.33.44`
 2. On the remote machine:
   * Run `tmux`